EndPointCorp/end-point-blog/2010/10/20/cross-browser-css-js-issues.html.md

 ### Variable Declaration in JS

-In several cases, I noticed that excluding variable declaration ("var") resulted in broken JavaScript-based functionality in IE only.
-I typically include variable declaration when I'm writing JavaScript.
+In several cases, I noticed that excluding variable declaration (“var”) resulted in broken JavaScript-based functionality in IE only.
+I typically include variable declaration when I’m writing JavaScript.
 In our project, we were working with legacy code and conflicting variable names may have be introduced, resulting in broken functionality.
 Examples of before and after:

 <table cellpadding="10" cellspacing="0" width="100%">
 <tbody><tr>